tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 example repository with the
 command `curl -L "https://github.com/chippers/hello_tauri/raw/main/icon.png" --output icon.png`.

-The second thing we will need is a `tauri.conf.json` to specify some important configuration values to Tauri.
+We will need a `tauri.conf.json` to set some important configuration values for Tauri.
 Again, this would typically come from the `tauri init` scaffolding command, but we will be creating our own minimal config here.